malahierba-lab/token/README.md

     $token_str = $token->get();

 If no previous token exists (or previous token is expired), then you will get a new randomly generated string.
-If previous token exists (and is not expired yet) the you get that token.
+If previous token exists (and is not expired yet) then you get that token.

 **3.- Check the Token**